sciZer0/7/v/README.md

 * with ideal exchange
 * with over 10 million users

-All of it, including high (even extreme) efficiency, is possible thanks, among other things, to the use of a new consensus mechanism.
+Specifically, high (even extreme) efficiency is possible thanks to the use of a new consensus mechanism.

  <br><br>
 <b>CONTENTS</b>